SEAT Logo

 SEAT Logo 1953-1960

 The Fiat logo influenced the debut SEAT emblem.
-She looks very majestic, especially the two semicircular wings on the sides.
+She looks very majestic, especially with the two semicircular wings on the sides.
 In the middle is a dark red shield that is divided into three segments.
 Most of it is the brand name.
 In the center is the inscription “FIAT LICENSE,” and the bottom is left blank.
-Behind the shield, the artists depicted a winged oval and detailed the “feathers” in the form of stripes.
-This badge adorned the first cars of the company, for which it was made chrome.
+Behind the shield, the artists depicted a winged oval and detailed the “feathers” as stripes.
+This badge adorned the company’s first chrome cars.

 1960 – 1962